r-hub/blog/content/post/2023-06-06-system-dependencies/index.md

 ### Fix it for everybody by submitting a pull request

-One first option might be that the regular expression used by `r-hub/r-system-requirements` to convert the free text in `SystemRequirements` to a library distributed by your operating system does not recognize what is in `SystemRequirements`.
+One first option might be that the regular expression used by `r-system-requirements` to convert the free text in `SystemRequirements` to a library distributed by your operating system does not recognize what is in `SystemRequirements`.

 To identify if this is the case, you need to find the file containing the specific rule for the system dependency of interest in `r-hub/r-system-requirements`, and test the regular expression on the contents of `SystemRequirements`.